OPP urged to own up for releasing personal details in manhunt | CBC News

 OPP urged to own up for releasing personal details in manhunt

-Police released descriptions and photos of 2 men during emergency alert, then recalled details
+Police released information about 2 men in emergency alert, then recalled details

+The alert urged people to shelter in place, lock their doors and windows and call 911 if they noticed anyone suspicious.

-Police also posted the names, photos and descriptions of two men reported to be armed with a handgun near an arena in Beckwith, Ont., through its social media accounts, released those details to the media, and posted them on the provincial Alert Ready website.
+Police also posted the names, dates of birth, photos and descriptions of two men reported to be armed with a handgun near an arena in Beckwith Township through its social media accounts, on the provincial Alert Ready website and in a news release.

 "All of a sudden in [the public's mind], these two individuals are guilty," said Ann Cavoukian, who served three terms as Ontario's privacy commissioner.
 She is currently the executive director of the Global Privacy and Security by Design Centre.